Tiger Jade Crassula (Crassula picturata) Indoor Care, Propagation, Common Issues & Remedies

 Potting Soil

 The best soil for Crassula picturata should be coarse, low in organic matter and one that drains fast to prevent it from getting soggy.
 The soil should be loose enough to allow water to drain out easily.
-Cactus and succulents mixes are ideal for the plant.
+Most Cactus and succulents mixes are ideal for this plant.

 Repotting